Holistic Therapy Insurance UK: What Does It Cover?

 Exploring online psychotherapy

-Online therapy allows individuals to speak with a therapist remotely via phone, video, live chat, or a combination of these methods.
-They can also contact their therapist between sessions at any time, and the therapist will respond as soon as they can.
-Holistic therapists may find this feature useful if they experience excessive stress between therapy sessions.
+Online therapy allows individuals to speak with a therapist remotely via phone, video, live chat, or a combination of methods.
+They can also contact their therapist between sessions at any time.
+Holistic therapists may find this feature useful if experiencing excessive stress between therapy sessions.

 Takeaway